brain-products/bvrf_reader/README.md

 ### 2. Participants and Dataset Naming

-Participants are inferred from `Channels(k).ParticipantId`:
+Participants are inferred from `Channels(k).ParticipantId` as well as the presence of the header field `Participants`:

-- If present, channels are grouped per participant, generating one EEGLAB dataset per ID.
+- If the `Participants` field is present, channels are grouped by participant, resulting in one EEGLAB dataset for each participant ID.
-- If absent, the recording is treated as single-participant with ID `participant-1`.
+- If the `Participants` field is absent, the recording is treated as a single-participant dataset with the ID `participant-1`.
+- In cases with multiple participants, some sensors may be common to all subjects (for example, a luminance sensor).
+If `Channels(k).ParticipantId` is empty, it indicates that the sensor is common to all subjects in the dataset.
+In this situation, the current reader responds by duplicating the channel associated with the sensor in all participants' EEG structures.
+As a result, the number of channels displayed in the UI may not match the final number of channels in the output.

 You can optionally import a specific participant via the `participantId` argument.